centria/cs-exercises-20/README.md

 The exercise template contains a class **SimpleDate**, which defines a date object based on a given day, month, and year.
 In this exercise you will expand the SimpleDate class with an equals method, which can tell if the dates are exactly the same.

-* CrEate a method **public override bool Equals(object compared)** for the SimpleDate class, which returns true if the date of the object passed to the method as a parameter is the same as the date of the object used to call the method.
+* create a method **public override bool Equals(object compared)** for the SimpleDate class, which returns true if the date of the object passed to the method as a parameter is the same as the date of the object used to call the method.

-CrEate a method **public override int GetGetHashCode()** for the SimpleDate class, which calculates a hash for the the SimpleDate object.
+create a method **public override int GetGetHashCode()** for the SimpleDate class, which calculates a hash for the the SimpleDate object.
 Implement the calculation of the hash in way that there are as few similar hashes as possible between the years 1900 and 2100.

 The Equals should work as follows: